A United States government program to access the SWIFT transaction database, revealed by The New York Times in June 2006.

 All the searches performed on the provided data are monitored by independent overseers including by persons appointed the European Commission.
 In accordance with the provisions of the Agreement, they have the possibility to review in real time and retroactively all searches made of the provided data, to request additional information to justify the terrorism nexus of these searches, and the authority to block any or all searches that appear to be in breach of the safeguards laid down in Article 5 of the Agreement.

 The Commission has assessed the possible options for an EU Terrorist Finance Tracking System (EU TFTS) with regard to their necessity, proportionality, cost-effectiveness and respect of fundamental rights.
-As a result of this assessment the Commission concluded in its Communication of 27 November 2013 that at this stage the case to present a proposal for an EU TFTS was not clearly demonstrated.
+As a result of this assessment the Commission concluded in its Communication of 27 November 2013 that at that stage the case to present a proposal for an EU TFTS was not clearly demonstrated.